-It's also now slightly lighter, with a matte finish that feels sleek in the hand.
+Basically, Microsoft chose not to mess with a good thing and stuck to improving the existing design.
+It's now lighter, with a matte finish that feels sleek in the hand.
 The analog sticks are extra grippy thanks to textured rubber.

 There's also force feedback in the triggers, letting you feel the kick of a gun or the rumble of off-road driving right in your fingers.
 Right now it's a bit of gimmick, but you never know what some clever developer might do with it.

-Comparing the two side-by-side, we prefer the Xbox One's controller to the old 360 pad.
-And we also prefer it to the also-improved PS4's DualShock 4 design.
+Comparing the two side-by-side, we prefer the Xbox One's controller to PS4's DualShock 4.
 However, Sony's controller has a few features we wish Microsoft would had adopted.

-For a start, the Xbox One pad is still using AA batteries for power, while Sony has been building a rechargeable cell right into its controller since the DualShock 3.
+The Xbox One is still using AA batteries for power, while Sony has been building a rechargeable cell right into its controller since the DualShock 3.
 Microsoft sells that functionality separately in the form of the Play and Charge Kit.
-At £19, it's asking a lot, since extra controllers are already £44 a pop.
+At $25, it's asking a lot, since extra controllers are already $60 a pop.

 The Xbox One's controller doesn't have any motion features, unlike the DualShock 4, which basically has Move built right in.
-It's forgivable since you have a Kinect, but we do think that the PS4's touchpad gives it an edge, both for casual gaming and manipulating big inventory screens.
+It's forgivable since some packages come with a Kinect, but we do think that the PS4's touchpad gives it an edge, both for casual gaming and manipulating big inventory screens.

 Overall, the Xbox One controller is an improvement in every way except one: the shoulder buttons.
 The actions on the Xbox One's bumpers are less taught.
 It makes for a flimsier click, which is a real shame, since the One controller trumps the 360's build quality in every other way.